-If your child is often late you may be asked to meet with their Head of Year and the Attendance Officer to discuss ways to improve punctuality, but you can approach us at any time if you are having problems getting your child to school on time.
+If your child is often late you may be asked to meet with their Head of Year and a member of the Attendance Team to discuss ways to improve punctuality, but you can approach us at any time if you are having problems getting your child to school on time.
 This may trigger interventions such as a late report.